manoelcampos/auto-class-accessors-java/README.md

 }
 ```

 Then you'd need to explicitly call the getters and setters yourself.
-Taking the `Main` class as an example, this sould be the code you'd need to write:
+Taking the `Main` class as an example, this should be the code you'd need to write:

 ```java
 public class Main {